agile-ts/documentation/docs/quick_start/React.md

 To get a better understanding of how to use a State, we should just try it out.
 Therefore, we have created a Live Example, where we can see a [State](../packages/core/features/state/Introduction.md) in action.
 The sample project we'll look at is a small counter that lets us increase a number as we click the 'Update State' button.
-It may not be very exciting, but it shows all the important pieces of a React + AgileTs application in action.
+It may not be very exciting, but it shows all the essential pieces of a React + AgileTs application in action.
-After we have tried the live example a bit, we recommend giving the [Important Code Snippets](#-important-code-snippets-e1) a look, to get a better understanding what the different parts exactly do.
+After we have tried the live example a bit, we recommend giving the [Important Code Snippets](#-important-code-snippets-e1) a look to better understand what the different parts exactly do.
-In case you have any further questions don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
+In case you have any further questions, don't mind joining our [Community Discord](https://discord.gg/T9GzreAwPH).
 ```tsx live
 // Let's start by creating an Agile Instance
 const App = new Agile();